Lydia Kallipoliti

 Lydia Kallipoliti is a Greek architect, engineer, architectural historian, action researcher, and scholar.
 Her work examines interdisciplinary studies involving architecture, technology, and environmental politics.

 Early life and education

 Kallipoliti grew up in Thessaloniki where she graduated from Anatolia College in 1994.
 She studied at Aristotle University of Thessaloniki, and graduated with a diploma in architecture and engineering.
-She has an Master of Science in architecture studies from MIT, a Master of Arts and a PhD from Princeton University.
+She has a Master of Science in architecture studies from MIT, a Master of Arts and a PhD from Princeton University.